 - Focus on producing long-term natural environment benefits from BNG.
 This will ensure a development leaves biodiversity in a better state than it was before

-- Understand the variable factors and potential risks in order to achieve biodiversity and deliver net gain
+- Understand the variable factors and potential risks in order to achieve on-site biodiversity and deliver net gain in Greater Manchester

 - Offer nature conservation that exceeds the stated BNG requirements

 - Determine a suitable method in order to secure measurable biodiversity net gains

 - Ensure the best possible results from biodiversity net gain for the city or region